 The relative number of comment letters has increased.

 The relative number of comment letters has decreased.

 The relative number of comment letters has not changed significantly.

-The new revenue standard (ASC 606) requires more quantitative and qualitative disclosure than prior guidance.
+ASC 606, Revenue from contracts with customers, requires more quantitative and qualitative disclosure than prior guidance.
 The following areas have been addressed in the SEC staff's comments:

-Compliance-related comments do not typically require significant effort to address, however, the resolution of such comments may require a registrant to amend previous filings.
+Compliance-related comments do not typically require significant effort to address; however, the resolution of such comments may require a registrant to amend previous filings.
 The SEC staff has focused on:

 The focus of the SEC staff’s comments on Internal Control over Financial Reporting (ICFR) has not changed significantly from prior years.
 They continue to focus on:

 The SEC staff’s comments on management’s discussion and analysis have emphasized the requirements in Item 303 of Regulation S-K and the related disclosure objectives, including a focus on:

 The discussion and analysis of results of operations, including the description and quantification of unusual or infrequent events or any significant economic changes, including the impacts of COVID-19;